Mazda MX-5 (NC): Special editions (2013—2014)

 The 25th Anniversary Model is a limited (1099 units) version of the MX-5 PRHT with a 2.0L engine, designed to celebrate 25 years of the MX-5.
-All cars are painted in an exclusive color, Soul Red Metallic, and feature Brilliant Black A-pillars, roof panels and mirror covers.
-Other additions include 17-inch Dark Gunmetal alloy wheels, a rear diffuser, and chrome exhaust trim; each car also features a unique, limited edition numbered external badging.
+All cars are painted in an exclusive color, Soul Red Metallic, and have Brilliant Black A-pillars, roof panels and mirror covers.
+Other additions include 17-inch Dark Gunmetal alloy wheels, a rear diffuser, and chrome exhaust trim; each car also has unique, limited edition numbered external badging.
 Interior changes include Light Stone heated leather seats featuring embossed 25th anniversary logos in the headrests with contrasting red stitching.
 This contrasting stitching continues on the steering wheel, gear stick boot and handbrake lever.
 Each car also has special 25th anniversary logo scuff plates on the door sills, a Dark Red hand painted decoration panel on the dash, Brilliant Black roll-over bar covers, and drilled aluminum pedals.
 This model went on sale on August 1, 2014, in the UK; it sold out in the U.S. within 10 minutes.
 It has the following engine enhancements: matched pistons, a lightened flywheel and forged crankshaft.
 Suspension includes Bilstein shock absorbers on manual versions only.